Community champions preventing family violence

 The project supports community leaders to talk to others in their communities in ways that are culturally safe, and that increase understanding of what family violence is and where to seek support.

-'Sitara' which means 'star' in Hindi/Urdu, reflects the project's mission to serve as a guiding light for women who may not know where to turn when facing family violence.
+The name ‘Sitara’, which means ‘star’ in Hindi/Urdu, reflects the project’s mission to serve as a guiding light for women who may not know where to turn when facing family violence.

 Participant